 If you’re visiting Birrarung Marr with children, drop into the children’s art centre and gallery ArtPlay to see what innovative activity program is under way, or visit the ArtPlay Playground’s stimulating collection of slides and sandpits.

-The Birrarung Wilam (meaning 'River Camp') installation celebrates the diversity of Victoria’s indigenous culture by interpresting stories from local communites through public artworks.
-A winding, textured pathway acknowledges the significance of the eel as a traditional food source for groups camped by the river.
-Large rocks incised with animal drawings enclose a performance space, and closer to the river a semi-circle of metal shields represents each of the five groups of the Kulin Nation.
+The Birrarung Wilam installation celebrates the diversity of Victoria’s indigenous culture by interpreting stories through public artworks.
+A winding pathway acknowledges the significance of the eel as a traditional food source and a semicircle of metal shields represents each of the five groups of the Kulin Nation.

 Other features of Birrarung Marr include Deborah Halpern’s two-headed Angel sculpture and the Federation Bells, ringing out three times daily with different compositions.
 The park’s William Barak pedestrian bridge leads directly to the Melbourne Cricket Ground (MCG).